 The initial public offering price is expected to be substantially higher than the net tangible book value per common share.
 Investors purchasing common shares in this offering will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on the assumed initial public offering per share, the midpoint of the price range set forth on the cover page of this prospectus, and price of \$ after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, investors purchasing common shares in this offering will incur immediate dilution of \$ per share as of June 30, 2022, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the initial public offering price.
-Further, investors purchasing common shares in this offering will contribute approximately % of the total amount invested by shareholders since our inception but will own only approximately % of the total number of common shares outstanding after this offering.
+Based on the assumed initial public offering price of \$4.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, investors purchasing common shares in this offering will incur immediate dilution of \$3.90 per share as of September 30, 2022, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the initial public offering price.
+Further, investors purchasing common shares in this offering will contribute approximately 34% of the total amount invested by shareholders since our inception but will own only approximately 13% of the total number of common shares outstanding after this offering.
 This dilution is due to our investors who purchased shares prior to this offering having paid substantially less when they purchased their shares than the price offered to the public in this offering.